mleedavis/uav-image-processing-classification/README.md

 # Data aquisitions and processing steps

-*Collect field data
+* Collect field data
-  +Collect UAV imagery and field data including ground control points (GCPs) and vegetation data within at the species/functional group level of interest
+  + Collect UAV imagery and field data including ground control points (GCPs) and vegetation data within at the species/functional group level of interest
-*Process imagery
+* Process imagery
-  +Process photos and GCPs in 3rd party software to obtain orthomosaics, DTM and DSMs *Texture and Canopy Height Model calculation (use process-imagery.R) +Process orthomosaic bands to obtain first-order-occurrence measures for textural analysis +Caculate vegetation height (CHM)
+  + Process photos and GCPs in 3rd party software to obtain orthomosaics, DTM and DSMs
+* Texture and Canopy Height Model calculation (use process-imagery.R)
+  + Process orthomosaic bands to obtain first-order-occurrence measures for textural analysis
+  + Caculate vegetation height (CHM)
-*Image classification process (QGIS or similar and classify-imagery.R) +Clip orthomosaic raster to polygon to eliminate edge effects and no-data cells +Resample all rasters to the clipped basline raster +Clip resampled rasters to the clipped baseline raster
+* Image classification process (QGIS or similar and classify-imagery.R)
+  + Clip orthomosaic raster to polygon to eliminate edge effects and no-data cells
-    ++test
+  + Resample all rasters to the clipped basline raster
+  + Clip resampled rasters to the clipped baseline raster ++ test

 # Pre-processing imagery to obtain orthomosaics, DTM, and DSM